Efinix-Inc/xyloni/docs/xyloni-github-drivers.md

 3. Choose **Options** \> **List All Devices**.
 4. Repeat the following steps for Xyloni \(Interface 0\), Xyloni \(Interface 1\), and Xyloni \(Interface 3\).

-    CAUTION:

-    Do not perform the following steps for Xyloni \(Interface 2\).

     -   Select the **libusbK** \(*version*\) option in the **Driver** drop-down list. \(Do **not** choose WinUSB.\)
     -   Click **Replace Driver**.

+    IMPORTANT: **Do not install a driver for interface 2.** When you connect the Xyloni board to you computer, Windows automatically installs a driver for it.
 5. Close the Zadig software.